mighty-gerbils/gerbil-poo/doc/triezip.md

-# Don't Zip it All Up!
+# Don't Zip It All The Way Up!

 Or, why and how to partially zip up and down a trie for fun and profit.
 We use Huet's familiar